Enable/Disable Screen Reader in Ubuntu Linux

 How to enable or disable Screen Reader in Ubuntu Linux

-In the System Settings -> Accessibility panel, under Seeing, select the Screen Reader tile to expand.
+Within the System Settings -> Accessibility panel, under the Seeing section, select the Screen Reader tile to expand its options.

-To disable it, toggle the switch back to the Off position.
+To enable the Screen Reader, toggle the switch to the On position.
+To disable it, toggle the switch back to Off.

 - Enabling Screen Reader in Ubuntu Linux provides accessibility to users with limited vision or difficulty in reading text on the screen.